 What can you do to stay safe on the road?

-- Have regular vision and hearing examinations.
+- Have regular hearing tests.

 - Look out for vehicles entering the road, pedestrians, cyclists and parked cars.